christiskatsouris/Bootstrapping/README.md

 # III.
 Stochastic Processes Simulation Examples

-[A.] Classical Brownian Bridge limiting processes
+## [A.] Classical Brownian Bridge limiting processes

+We begin by considering as an example, the simulation procedure to obtain critical values from a normalized Brownian Bridge which consists of functionals of Brownian motions.

-[B.] Nonlinear Stochastic Processes
+## [B.] Nonlinear Stochastic Processes

 Consider the Cox-Ingersoll-Ross (CIR) process  which is a nonlinear stochastic process given by the following expression